Aetherinox/obsidian-gistr/README.md

 <br />

-To force a specific theme, append `&themename` at the end of the url
+You may also force an individual gist to use a specific theme:

 <br />